Rongowhakaata

 Rongowhakaata is a Māori iwi of the Gisborne region of New Zealand.

 Hapū and marae

-There are three primary hapū (subtribes) of Rongowhakaata today: Ngati Kaipoho, Ngai Tawhiri and Ngati Maru.
+There are three primary hapū (subtribes) of Rongowhakaata today: Ngāti Kaipoho, Ngāi Tawhiri and Ngāti Maru.

 Ngāti Kaipoho

 Ngāti Kaipoho descend from Kaipoho, the son of Whare (also known as Whare-rau-o-te-tahinga) and great-grandson of Rongomairatahi.

-Kaipoho built Tapui pa on the west bank of Te Arai River, he also had a fishing settlement at Te Kowhai, near pakirikiri (what is now known as "Browns Beach").
-Kaipoho was killed in battle and later avenged by his son Te Aweawe, who took over Tapui Pa.
-Ngati Kaipoho at one time fought against Ngati Maru and caused Ngati Maru's exodus from Waiapu, where they had lived for a time.
+Kaipoho built Tapui Pā on the west bank of Te Arai River, he also had a fishing settlement at Te Kowhai, near pakirikiri (what is now known as "Browns Beach").
+Kaipoho was killed in battle and later avenged by his son Te Aweawe, who took over Tapui Pā.
+Ngāti Kaipoho at one time fought against Ngāti Maru and caused Ngāti Maru's exodus from Waiapu, where they had lived for a time.